Stack & infrastructure

 EDI is handled natively by WakeEDI, our production EDI processing service.
 It currently handles the core freight transaction set: 204 tenders, 990 tender responses, 214 shipment status updates, and 997 functional acknowledgments.
 WakeEDI supports SFTP and AS2 transport, accommodates partner-specific quirks without custom development per partner, and logs every message for audit and replay.

 General-purpose integration uses a combination of REST APIs exposed by core, webhook event subscriptions for async notification, and customer-specific adapters that live in the customization layer.
-The integration platform is how WakeTech.ai connects to customer legacy systems, customs brokers, carrier onboarding services, compliance platforms, and other components of the broader logistics stack.
+WakeTech.ai integrates with 94 distinct external services today, including DAT, Highway, Greatwide, FMCSA, NHTSA, NOAA, Google Places, ElevenLabs, Twilio, TomTom, Mapbox, OpenDock, Ryder, and TruckerTools.

 EDI